munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-free-lines (1 before, 1 after)

-When we write a byte of code to the chunk, we need to know what source line it came from, so we add an extra parameter in the declaration of `writeChunk()`:
+When we write a byte of code to the chunk, we need to know what source line it came from, so we add an extra parameter in the declaration of `writeChunk()`.

 ^code write-chunk-with-line-h (1 before, 1 after)